 Elements of Assault

-- An act intended to cause an apprehension of harmful or offensive contact.
+- The act was intended to cause apprehension of harmful or offensive contact; and

-- An act that causes apprehension in the victim that harmful or offensive contact is imminent.
+- The act indeed caused apprehension in the victim that harmful or offensive contact would occur.

 Therefore, a person who intends to cause apprehension of imminent harm and succeeds in doing so has committed the tort of assault, which also is a crime.
 When determining whether you have a viable cause of action for assault, it's important to fully understand the elements of assault.

 Assault is More Than Just Words

 Words, without an act, cannot constitute an assault.
 For example, no assault has occurred where a person waves his arms at another and shouts, "I'm going to shoot you!" where no gun is visible or apparent.
 However, if the threatening words are accompanied by some action that indicates the perpetrator has the ability to carry out a threat, an assault has occurred.